2018 Annual Report

-Home Visiting professionals provide individualized parent education and support throughout Waldo County to expectant parents and parents of babies and toddlers to support safe home environments, promote healthy growth and development, and provide key connections for families to available services in their communities.
+Family Visiting professionals provide individualized parent education and support throughout Waldo County to expectant parents and parents of babies and toddlers to support safe home environments, promote healthy growth and development, and provide key connections for families to available services in their communities.
 The program is tailored to meet the needs of each family.

 Maine Families believes that parents are their children’s first and most important teachers.
 Parent/child interaction and experiences in the early years determine how the baby’s brain develops and sets the stage for the child’s future.

-In 2017 Maine Families in Waldo County also offered twelve playgroups for enrolled families.
+In 2018 Maine Families in Waldo County also offered twelve playgroups for enrolled families.
 These groups are offered at the UMaine Cooperative Extension building in Waldo.
 Children attend with their families and sometimes friends.
 It is chance to get out, meet other families with children and learn new games and activities to play at home.
 Each group includes free play, a healthy snack, information related to nutrition, social development, motor skill development, brain development and the value of learning through play.

-In 2017, 68 families received 784 home visits
+received 781 home visits

-Families receive access to the latest research based information about:
+Families receive access to the latest research-based information about

 - Healthy prenatal practices